The International Refugee Assistance Project (IRAP) provides free legal help to some refugees and displaced people.

 - Reopening: If you were denied based on a vetting change that we are challenging in this case, the U.S. government will agree to reopen your case, as explained in this notice and below.

-- Review: If you were denied for another reason, you will have 90 days from the date of the court approval of the settlement to submit a Request for Review (“RFR”).
+- Review: Cases that were denied for another reason you had 90 days from the date of the court approval of the settlement (until May 11, 2022) to submit a Request for Review (“RFR”).
 IRAP’s resources on RFRs are available here.

 You will not be affected by the settlement if you are an Iranian religious minority who applied for refugee admission to the United States but you have never traveled to Vienna.